yienyoong/tp/docs/UserGuide.md

 * `stats NUS` displays the percentage of vaccinated students in NUS.
 * `stats all` displays the list of percentages of vaccinated students in every Faculty and School Residence.

-1. To see the percentage of vaccinated residents in PGPH , simply enter `stats PGPH`
+1. Enter `stats PGPH` into the command box to see the percentage of vaccinated residents in PGPH.
 ![StatsResidence](images/statsResidence.png)

 ### Appointment Management Features